Park Sung-hoon: 2018–2021: Leading roles onscreen

-In the same year, Park starred in the KBS2 weekend drama My Only One, which ended with an impressive viewership rating of around 49%.
-His portrayal of dentist Jang Go-rae was adored by many, earning him the endearing title of 'the nation's son-in-law'.
+In the same year, Park starred in the KBS2 weekend drama My Only One, which ended with a wiewership rating of around 49%.
+His portrayal of dentist Jang Go-rae received positive audience response, earning him the endearing title of 'the nation's son-in-law'.
 At the end of that year, he was honored with the Best New Actor Award at the 2018 KBS Drama Awards.
 In 2019, Park also received a nomination in the Best New Actor category 55th Baeksang Arts Awards.

 In 2019, Park donated his talent as a narrator for a barrier-free version of Song Won-geun's documentary film Kim Bok-dong.
 The documentary was about the story of Kim Bok-dong, a comfort woman who traveled around the world demanding an apology from Japan and had fought until the end despite being over 90 years old.
 She had done this from 1992 until her death in January 2019.
 The film was released in Korea in August and had garnered significant attention from the public.

 In the same year, Park starred in two dramas.
 Justice as Tak Soo-ho (33 years old), Jung Jin Group's Vice Chairman.
 It is based on the web novel Justice, written by Jang Ho and illustrated by Elja.
 The series aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) from July 17 to September 5, 2019.
 In Psychopath Diary, Park acted as Seo In-woo, the real psychopathic serial killer who is also the director of Daehan Securities where Yook Dong-sik (Yoon Shi-yoon) works.
 It aired on tvN from November 20, 2019 to January 9, 2020.

 Park also appeared in a Korean historical drama film Forbidden Dream released on December 26, 2019.
 The film was directed by Hur Jin-ho and written by Jung Bum-shik and Lee Ji-min, with the screenplay written by Choi Gun-ho.
 Based on a true story, the film delves into the life of Sejong the Great (Han Suk-kyu), the king of the Joseon dynasty in Korea, and his relationship with his most brilliant scientist, Jang Yeong-sil (Choi Min-sik).
 In the film, Park acted in a supporting role Crown Prince Yi Hyang.
 The film made its international debut at the 2020 New York Asian Film Festival in August of that year.